JoseRoca/AfxNova/docs/Windows GUI /Windows Procedures.md

 ## AfxGetWinDir

 Retrieves the path of the Windows directory.
-This is usually "C:\WINDOWS".
+This path does not end with a backslash unless the Windows directory is the root directory.
+For example, if the Windows directory is named Windows on drive C, the path of the Windows directory retrieved by this function is C:\Windows.
+If the system was installed in the root directory of drive C, the path retrieved is C:\\.

 ```
 FUNCTION AfxGetWinDir () AS DWSTRING